hedgedoc/hedgedoc/public/docs/features.md

 ### Permissions

 It is possible to change the access permission of a note through the little button on the top right of the view.
-There are four possible options:
+There are six possible options:

 |                                                                                      | Owner read/write | Signed-in read | Signed-in write | Guest read | Guest write |
 |:------------------------------------------------------------------------------------ |:----------------:|:--------------:|:---------------:|:----------:|:-----------:|